TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 Similar to `lexical syntax` sections, it is not allowed to mix reductive and productive rules in the same `context-free syntax` section.
-We recomment to use templates for your context-free syntax definition, since this will give you a head start for the next lab.
+We recommend to use templates for your context-free syntax definition, since this will give you a head start for the next lab.
 In case you want to use `<` or `>` as symbols inside a template, you can use alternate template brackets `[...]`.